qaware/protocurl/README.md

   useful and viable for everyday usage.
 * **Protobuf format coverage**: The tests currently do not use strings, enums and other complex types.
 We want to incraete the test coverage here and adapt protoCURL if necessary
-* **Response failure hanlding**: protoCURL always attempts to interpret the response from the server as a protobuf payload - even if the request has failed.
+* **Response failure hanlding**: protoCURL always attempts to interpret the response from the server as a Protobuf payload - even if the request has failed.
 * **Multi-file support**: Currently, the request and response messages need to be in the same file.
-An improvement would be to allow the user to import a directory of protobuf file and have protCURL search for the definitions given the request and response types.
+An improvement would be to allow the user to import a directory of Protobuf file and have protCURL search for the definitions given the request and response types.
 * **Pre-built releases of the image for various prorobuf versions on docker**
 * **Raw Format**: If not .proto files for the response are available, then it's stil possible to receive and decode